berkeley-cs61as/markdown-courseware/textbook/chapter22 11 - Metacircular Evaluator/section03 Apply.md

 have to call `mc-eval` again!

-It's also important to notice the distinction between defining variables in the metacircular evaluator's environment and defining variables in underlying Racket.
+It's also important to notice the distinction between defining variables in the metacircular evaluator's environment and defining variables in underlying Scheme.

 ## Apply Revisited